 Seeking Compensation for Damages

 Trustee removal claims are notoriously complex.
 While removing a bad-acting trustee is an important step, you may need to take additional action to get justice.
 Indeed, beyond removing a trustee, beneficiaries who have been damaged by the negligent or wrongful actions of that trustee may be entitled to recover financial compensation.
 In most trustee breach of fiduciary duty cases, compensation is available for direct financial damages as well as for legal costs/attorneys’ fees.
 Though, under North Carolina law, punitive damages may also be granted in cases involving gross negligence or especially egregious misconduct on the part of the trustee.

 Contact Our Attorneys in Raleigh, New Bern, or Morehead City

-At Howard Stallings, our North Carolina estate litigation lawyers have extensive experience representing a wide range of clients in trustee removal claims.
+At Howard Stallings Law Firm, our North Carolina estate litigation lawyers have extensive experience representing a wide range of clients in trustee removal claims.
 Our reputation in trust litigation speaks for itself.
 To set up a fully confidential review of your case, please contact our legal team.
 We have law offices in New Bern, Raleigh, and Morehead City and we serve clients throughout North Carolina.